Dodgers-Red Sox: Rich histories, but little crossover

 Roberts is sure to draw a big cheer when the teams line up for pregame introductions.
 He's still a fan favorite in Boston for his daring stolen base that sparked an unprecedented comeback from a 3-0 deficit against Mariano Rivera and the rival Yankees in the 2004 AL Championship Series.

-MVP candidate Mookie Betts, slugger J.D.
-Martinez and the Red Sox posted a team-record 108 wins, a big payoff for the team with the top payroll in the game.
+MVP candidate Mookie Betts and the Red Sox posted a team-record 108 wins, a big payoff for the team with the top payroll in the game.
 Boston pushed past New York in the AL Division Series and then quickly dispatched the defending champion Astros in the ALCS.

+A tremendous right fielder, Betts might move to second base when the Series shifts to Dodger Stadium.
+That would be to make room for slugger J.D.
+Martinez when the Red Sox lose their designated hitter slot.

+"That's the best team in the game right now.
+We respect that," Dodgers closer Kenley Jansen said.
+"But know that we're good."

-Chris Sale is set to pitch the opener.
+Chris Sale is set to pitch the opener for the Red Sox.
 He recently spent a night in the hospital because of a stomach illness, and no doubt watchful eyes will be on the lefty ace.

 Los Angeles is aiming for its first championship since Kirk Gibson, Orel Hershiser and Tommy Lasorda brought home the crown in 1988.

-A year after dropping Game 7 to Houston at Dodger Stadium, Justin Turner and the crew with the third-highest payroll beat Colorado in a tiebreaker for the NL West title, chased Atlanta in the NLDS and topped Milwaukee in Game 7 for the pennant.
+A year after dropping Game 7 at home to Houston, Justin Turner and the crew with the third-highest payroll beat Colorado in a tiebreaker for the NL West title, chased Atlanta in the NLDS and topped Milwaukee 5-1 on Saturday night in Game 7 for the pennant.

 "It doesn't matter how you get there.
-To get to come back from last year, it's unbelievable," Kershaw said.
-"We don't want to lose again, so we're going to be ready to go."
+But to get to come back and go back from last year, it's unbelievable," Kershaw said.
+"Where we came from this year, it's a testament to these guys, man.
+It's a great group.
+We're excited."

 New to the power-packed Dodgers this season is star shortstop Manny Machado, acquired in a July trade with Baltimore.
 Boston fans are plenty familiar with him - his late slide last year injured longtime Red Sox second baseman Dustin Pedroia, and led to a tense situation at Fenway with Sale throwing behind Machado.